The next foldable phone could use this flexible glass

 Plastic is also being considered as a potential cover material for foldable phone displays.
 But unlike plastic, which is prone to scratching, creasing and changing color over time, Corning says its glass will retain its integrity and color.

-"If you look at what people demand on their smartphones today, scratch resistance, drop resistance, good optical properties, great tactile feel… I think glass will probably overtake plastic as the material of choice for cover material," says John Bayne Vice President and General Manager at Corning Gorilla Glass.
+"If you look at what people demand on their smartphones today, scratch resistance, drop resistance, good optical properties, great tactile feel … I think glass will probably overtake plastic as the material of choice for cover material," says John Bayne, vice president at Corning Gorilla Glass.

 But Corning's glass is still in development, which means you won't find it on any foldable devices yet and it may still be a slow roll to see it out in the market.
-The Flexpai which is said to start shipping in December uses a plastic material to cover its screen while Samsung is rumored to be using a transparent polyimide alternative for its phone.
+The FlexpPai, which is due to start shipping in December, uses a plastic material to cover its screen while Samsung is rumored to be using a transparent polyimide alternative for its phone.

 Glass takes the driver's seat